woundedlove/woundedlove/README.md

 sorry abt that btw......

-tho it's genuinely funny being bad talked AS you r playing the character they're bad talking abt HELPPP
+tho it's genuinely funny being bad-talked AS you r playing the character they're bad-talking abt HELPPP

 also pfp is from @xu_xian14572 on x/twitter ^_^